Where Can a Healthcare Management Major Take You?Where Can a Healthcare Management Major Take You?Where Can a Healthcare Management Major Take You?

-According to the U.S. Bureau of Labor Statistics, the healthcare industry is expected to add about 2.4 million jobs between 2016 and 2026—a greater projected growth than the average projected growth for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of medical and health services managers, including healthcare managers, is expected to grow by 18% between 2018 and 2028 — which is much faster than the average projected growth for all occupations.
 There are more and more opportunities for highly skilled healthcare managers, as emerging technology continues to improve hospitals and medical facilities.
 But the job prospects for healthcare management majors extend beyond hospitals, as these graduates enter the workforce with a strong skill set in both healthcare and business.
-Majoring in healthcare management can present graduates with a range of career options in many diverse settings.
+Students who choose a healthcare management major often find that, upon graduation, they have a range of career options to choose from.

 Health managers are responsible for overseeing medical facilities in the areas of patient care, personnel issues, equipment and resources, and compliance with laws and regulations.
-They ensure facilities have interdepartmental communication, and they work to continuously educate staff about the latest industry research.
+They ensure facilities have effective interdepartmental communication, and they work to continuously educate staff about the latest industry research.
 Health managers often possess a master’s degree in addition to a bachelor’s degree and have prior work experience in healthcare or management.
-The current median annual wage for health managers is $98,350.

 Healthcare Practice Manager